cjyoon/triomix/README.md

 ```

 # Test Data
 A test run can be performed with `test.sh` which downloads a family data (M008) from the 1000 genomes trio data, simulates familial DNA contaminations, and runs TrioMix.
+This should be run from the same directory where `triomix.py` and `simulate_familial_mixture.py` is located.
 ```
 sh test.sh
 ```